ash/raku-challenges/089/index.md

 ### 18. Lua

-Lua is the language that is loved by many people, and I believe there are many cases when its design with tables can be beneficial.
+Lua is the language that is loved by many people, and I believe there are many cases when its design with tables can be beneficial in many applications.
 For our practice, I used the standard approach: a few loops, and it’s done.
-I would still point your attention to the following line: `n = arg[1] and arg[1] or 3`, which is actually a ternary operation to assign the default value if the argument is missing.
+I would still point your attention to the following line: `n = arg[1] and arg[1] or 3`, which is actually a ternary construction to assign the default value if the argument is missing.

     -- How to run:
     -- $ lua ch-1.lua 100